A few recommendations for smoother traveling at popular times.

 Unexpected snags, from lost luggage to canceled flights, can spoil the best-laid plans.
 Guard against them with insurance from AAA Travel.
 As Neider points out, "There's no substitute for peace of mind."

-This article was first published in Summer 2016.
+This article was updated in April 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.